purpleidea/flabbergast/flabbergast-manual.md

     x : For Each my_expr(str : my_string) Select foo_value

 ### Rendering (`lib:render`)
-This library converts tuples in to JSON-parseable strings and XML documents.
-In short, the library provides templates such that a tuple can be reduced to XML or JSON fragments.
+This library converts frames in to JSON-parseable strings and XML documents.
+In short, the library provides templates such that a frame can be reduced to XML or JSON fragments.

 It is portable and should be present on every platform.